cfengine/documentation/getting-started/installation/installation-community.markdown

 <hr>
 ## Quick Setup Installation Script

-Please Note: Internet access is required from the host if you wish to use the quick install script.
+Note: Internet access is required from the host if you wish to use the quick install script.

 Use the following script to install CFEngine on your 32- or 64-bit machine.